How to Get an Entrepreneur Visa in Mainland China?

 7 minute read

 A number of American companies are still backing out of doing business in China.
 Consequently, this is creating an economic vacuum that can result in a competitive advantage for non-US companies.

 On top of that, the Chinese government has put in a lot of effort to make this country an attractive destination for entrepreneurs all around the globe.
 Substantial changes have already been made, the IP is now dealt with differently, and there is a law that prevents discrimination of foreign companies in China.

 So, how exactly can an individual obtain an entrepreneur visa in Mainland China and reap the maximum benefits of this new business landscape?
 Keep reading and you will find out.

-Entrepreneur visa China
+Entrepreneur Visa In China

 In order to promote nationwide innovation and entrepreneurship, China has implemented certain policies.

 At first, the authorities targeted the domestic market and home entrepreneurs.
 However, the government soon started targeting audiences outside of the borders.
 The goal of this is to attract foreign nationals.

 In 2018, the Shanghai Municipal Public Security Bureau introduced a new type of residence permit called Startup Visa that is also known as the entrepreneur visa.

 This kind of work permit allows foreign businessmen to live in China while they carry on with their business endeavours.